 There are plenty of reasons to be an Optus customer at the moment.
-Not only is the telco building out its new 1800MHz 4G network, but it is greatly improving the reach of its 3.5G coverage too.
+Not only is the telco building out its new 1800MHz 4G network, but it's tier-jumping plans give you better control of your mobile spending.

 The Optus handset range is a curious mixture of old and new.
-There is the best and brightest from the big names, most of which are listed below; plus a number of yesterday's heroes on lower cost plans.
+There is the best and brightest from the big names, most of which are listed below; plus a couple of surprises too.

 Is it fair to describe the iPhone as an "oldie but a goodie"?
 After talking about the iPhone for as many years as we have, it is the first thing to pop into our heads.

 Of course, the iPhone 5 is the latest and greatest in Apple's arsenal, and is among the best phones in the Optus catalogue.
 It sports a much more powerful processor than the iPhone 5, excellent camera and new Touch ID, with iOS 7 bringing lots of new flavour to the somewhat tired OS.

 Keep in mind though that the iPhone 6 will likely be coming out in a few months time.
 If you want an iPhone, we recommend you holding off till then, because even if the iPhone 6 ends up being out of your wallet's range, the 5S will see a significant price drop.